sanyachaw1a/tempo-run/README.md

 Tempo Run connects to your Spotify account, detects your current song, analyzes your running pace, and intelligently queues better songs to help you match your target pace!

-Tempo Run is more than a playlist manager.It’s the first step toward AI-powered adaptive workouts, where your music reacts in real time to your body’s performance — enhancing your running experience, mood, and results.
+Tempo Run is more than a playlist manager.
+It’s the first step toward AI-powered adaptive workouts, where your music reacts in real time to your body’s performance — enhancing your running experience, mood, and results.

 ### Features: